There are various general-purpose funders that will fund a wide variety of projects, such as:

 - Cambridgeshire County Council’s Innovate and Cultivate Fund has a broad remit but has a requirement that projects must reduce pressure on council services and/or offer direct savings for the Council.

-- Cambridgeshire Community Foundation manages a range of funds focused specifically on Cambridgeshire
+- Cambridgeshire Community Foundation manages a range of funds explicitly focused on Cambridgeshire

 - Most social housing providers run grant schemes for projects that will benefit their tenants.

-- Shops such as Tesco, Waitrose, Morrison’s, ASDA, Greggs, Co-Op, Ikea, Aviva and John Lewis.
+- Shops such as Tesco, Waitrose, Morrison’s, ASDA, Greggs, Co-Op, Ikea, Aviva and Lush.